PhilipKeene/Number-1/README.md

 # Number-1
-This is basically a first-run, really entry-level zone for my self-education experiments
+This is basically a first-run, really entry-level zone for my self-education experiments.
+I hope to not lose faith....